jbroadway/analog/README.md

 using the format `"machine - date - level - message\n"`, making it usable with no customization necessary.

-You'll find some pre-written handlers in the Analog/Handlers folder, with examples for each in the examples folder.
-So far these include Mail, HTTP Post, Syslog, MongoDB, FirePHP, Multi, Stderr, and logging to a variable reference.
+You'll find a number of pre-written handlers in the Analog/Handlers folder, with examples for each in the examples folder.
+These include:

+* Buffer - Buffer messages to send all at once (works with Mail handler)
+* File - Append messages to a file
+* FirePHP - Send messages to [FirePHP](http://www.firephp.org/) browser plugin
+* Mail - Send email notices
+* Mongo - Save to MongoDB collection
+* Multi - Send different log levels to different handlers
+* Null - Do nothing
+* Post - Send messages over HTTP POST to another machine
+* Stderr - Send messages to STDERR
+* Syslog - Send messages to syslog
+* Variable - Buffer messages to a variable reference.

 ### Rationale